Chinatowns in the Americas: San Francisco

 A Pacific port city, San Francisco has the oldest and longest continuous running Chinatown in the Western Hemisphere.
 It originated circa 1848 and served as a gateway for incoming immigrants who arrived during the California gold rush and the construction of the North American transcontinental railroads.
 Chinatown was later reconceptualized as a tourist attraction in 1910.

 San Francisco's Chinatown was almost completely destroyed by the 1906 earthquake and fire, but some of its inhabitants did not relocate elsewhere.
 Looming large were proposals by real estate speculators and politicians to expand the Financial District's influence into the area, by displacing the Chinese community to the southern part of the city.
 In response, many of Chinatown's residents and landlords defiantly stayed behind to stake their neighborhood's claim, sleeping out in the open and in makeshift tents.
 Numerous businesses and housing based in brick buildings survived with moderate damage and continued functioning, if only in a limited capacity.
 In just two years after the earthquake, the landmark Sing Fat and Sing Chong buildings were completed as a statement of the Chinese community's resolve to remain in the area.
 As a result of this action, Chinatown remains the longest, continuously occupied Chinese community outside of Asia.

 Still a community of predominantly Taishanese-speaking inhabitants, San Francisco's Chinatown became one of the most important Chinese centers in the United States.

 Latin America

 Chinatowns in Latin America (barrios chinos, singular barrio chino / bairros chineses, singular bairro chinês) developed with the rise of Chinese immigration in the 19th century to various countries in Latin America as contract laborers (i.e., indentured servants) in agricultural and fishing industries.
 Most came from Guangdong Province.
 Since the 1970s, the new arrivals have typically hailed from Hong Kong, Macau, and Taiwan.
 Latin American Chinatowns may include the descendants of original migrants — often of mixed Chinese and Latino parentage — and more recent immigrants from East Asia.
 Most Asian Latin Americans are of Cantonese and Hakka origin.
 Estimates widely vary on the number of Chinese descendants in Latin America.
 The oldest Chinatown in Latin America is in Mexico City, dating back to at least the early 17th century.
 Two notable Chinatowns exist in Lima, Peru.

+In Brazil, the Liberdade neighborhood in São Paulo has, along with a large Japanese community, an important Chinese community.
+There is a project for a Chinatown in the Mercado neighborhood, close to the Municipal Market and the commercial Rua 25 de Março.